ror-community/ror-site/content/blog/2022-11-07-case-study-osf.md

 So that's where we've started, because we know that those individuals are part of those institutions, so we have very high confidence that those affiliations belong with those individuals and their content.

 And we are looking at ways to implement ROR beyond that so that you can self-identify your institution.
-There are a number of technical things we have to work through to do that, so that we're enabling them in ways that for one takes advantage of the [ROR API](https://ror.readme.io/docs/rest-api) so that users choose based on a ROR query rather than a free-text field, which certainly would not help us verify anything, because it could be wrong, or just different than the way the institution includes their information.
+There are a number of technical things we have to work through to do that, so that we're enabling them in ways that for one takes advantage of the [ROR API](https://ror.readme.io/docs/rest-api) so that [users choose based on a ROR query rather than a free-text field](https://ror.readme.io/docs/create-affiliation-selection-dropdowntypeahead-widgets), which certainly would not help us verify anything, because it could be wrong, or just different than the way the institution includes their information.
 So that's something we're still working on.
-Currently, we associate a ROR ID with each of those, our institutional current institutional partners, and each new one that comes aboard.
+Currently, we associate a ROR ID with each of our current institutional partners and with each new one that comes aboard.
 And, yeah, that's it.

 ### {{< figure src="/img/amanda-sq-100.png" class="round-figure" alt="Amanda French" >}} Amanda French